Build A Confetti Cannon

 Confetti Cannon STEM Challenge

-I discovered that confetti play allowed for practice of lots of developmentally appropriate skills.
-Kids build scissor skills while making their own confetti by cutting up used paper, tissue paper, holiday cards, foil, candy wrappers, straws, etc. Or try using a hole punch to make confetti AND strengthen little hands!
-Once they’ve thrown it everywhere, kids can practice using a broom or whisk broom and dust pan to sweep it up and reuse it.
-Confetti play can incorporate identifying colors, counting backwards, and taking turns.
+I discovered that making confetti and confetti cannons allows kids to practice lots of developmentally appropriate skills.
+Kids build scissor skills while making their own confetti by cutting up used paper, tissue paper, holiday cards, foil, candy wrappers, straws, etc. Or try using a hole punch to make confetti and strengthen little hands.
+Using the hole punch is always popular with the kids!

 Today, we’re taking confetti play to a whole new level and exploring STEM concepts with two different Confetti Launcher projects.
+This will allow kids to build their STEM skills including engineering, physics and math.

 DIY Handheld Confetti Cannons